TejasSathe010/Starbucks-Landing-Page-CSS-Clone/README.md

-Creating a Starbucks website UI clone involves replicating the design, layout, and functionality of the Starbucks website:
+## A Starbucks website UI clone involves replicating the design, layout, and functionality of the Starbucks website using HTML, CSS and Javascript:

 **Homepage:**
 The homepage features the iconic green and white color scheme of Starbucks.
 It also includes a visually appealing banner showcasing promotions, new products, or seasonal offerings.
 Below that, sections includes: